 Compass: The digital compass is a great tool for keeping track of direction while skiing or mountaineering.
 You can set and follow a bearing with a traditional rotating bezel, or simply point the top of the watch toward your intended destination and lock it in.

 Sunrise/Sunset: Daily sunrise and sunset times are shown by simply setting your continent, region and city.

 Depth Meter: Accurate depth readings to 10 metres / 30 feet.

 Multi-lingual: The Suunto Core does it in French, as well as English, German and Spanish.

-The Core and Lumi take a standard 2032 Battery which is widely available from chemists, photography shops and hardware stores.
+The Core takes a standard 2032 Battery which is widely available from chemists, photography shops and hardware stores.